aminmr/k8s-implementation/ingress/nginx-ingress/README.md

         - containerPort: 80
 ```

-create the service for the deployment:
+Create the service for the deployment:

 ```shell
 kubectl expose deploy nginx-deployment --port 80